FlaviusMiron/Gaussian_Discriminant_Analysis/README.md

 for both models.

 Only "gaussian_discriminant_analysis.py" has to be run as this script will automatically import and make use of the logistic regression model.
-For detailed explanation on the ecuation used for deriving the decision boundary, check the pdf file.
+For detailed explanation on the equation used for deriving the decision boundary, check the pdf file.